SofijaErkin/basic-tool-mac/linux/manually_install_vim_on_mac_support_python3.md

 and Homebrew `VIM` 's functional file `vim` is located at `/usr/local/bin/vim`, also linked to `/usr/local/Cellar/vim`.

 ## Way 1

+### First

+you need to use this to checkout whether `VIM` support `Python3` or not?

+    vim --version | grep python

+you may see the terminal output liking:

+    +conceal           +linebreak         -python3           +visual

+as the upstairs shows: that Mac default installed `VIM` DO NOT SUPPORT `Python3`.

+And that default installed `VIM` of Mac is not been installed via "`brew`".

+Now, we could not use liking "`brew remove`" to delate that default installed `VIM` of Mac,

+and it's also why your action

+    "brew delete vim and brew cleanup and reinstalled Vim"

+DO NOT FUNCTION!

 ## Way 2